-Step 2: Trainer contacts the relevant Team Leader (or Head Of Handicapping)
+Step 2: Trainer contacts the relevant Team Leader (or Head of Handicapping: Dominic Gardiner-Hill)

 If the trainer’s concerns are not addressed to their satisfaction, the next step is to approach the relevant handicapper’s Team Leader.
-If the original handicapper is a Team Leader, then the trainer will be referred to the Head Of Handicapping.
+If the original handicapper is a Team Leader, then the trainer will be referred to the Head of Handicapping: Dominic Gardiner-Hill.

-In the event that the trainer is querying a rating, then the Team Leader (or Head Of Handicapping) will review their case from first principles.
+In the event that the trainer is querying a rating, then the Team Leader (or Head of Handicapping: Dominic Gardiner-Hill) will review their case from first principles.

-In the event that the trainer is querying the non-allocation of a rating, the Team Leader (or Head Of Handicapping) will already have reviewed the original decision prior to agreeing that course of action.
+In the event that the trainer is querying the non-allocation of a rating, the Team Leader (or Head of Handicapping: Dominic Gardiner-Hill) will already have reviewed the original decision prior to agreeing that course of action.
 We would nonetheless welcome the opportunity to discuss the matter again.
 However, in this scenario the trainer can instead choose to launch an appeal at this stage.

 Step 3: Trainer launches an Appeal